 - Online channels/portals - Web Services, SOAP, HTTPS

 - Email/messaging – SMTP, POP3, MAPI, IMAP, SMS

 - Mainframe - JES 2/3 & CICS, MQ

 - Business Application integration - SAP, Social, Mobile-REST

 - Java, .Net, MQ-Series, FILE, XML, FAX, VOIP, SNMP, LDAP, CMIS

-ISIS Papyrus enables enterprise application integration for your business communication and document systems with two types of tools to meet virtually any need you may have:
+Papyrus Software enables enterprise application integration for your business communication and document systems with two types of connectors to meet virtually any need you may have:

-- Adapters (MQ, SOAP, XML) for loose coupling of business application data with document application in a platform- and compiler-independent format
+- Adapters for loose coupling of business application data with document application in a platform- and compiler-independent format

 - Typemanager for database-independent interfaces and SQL support

 A broad variety of Papyrus Adapters connect the document system with vital business application data from almost any major legacy or mainstream system or application.
-These platform- and compiler-independent tools reduce drastically the amount of time and effort required for interfacing with applications that span multiple systems and require the passing of documents and data between these systems.
+These platform- and compiler-independent connectors drastically reduce the amount of time and effort required for interfacing with applications that span multiple systems and require the passing of documents and data between these systems.